Saving our planet

 - Use public guarantees to support green investments.

 - Tax carbon emissions at a level high enough to, at the very least, deliver the Paris climate goals.

 - Restrict carbon allocations in Emissions Trading Schemes to ensure a carbon price high enough to achieve, at the very least, the Paris climate goals.

 - Increase transparency by ensuring carbon disclosure for portfolios (similar to France’s Article 173 rule).

-- Increase transparency by demanding ESG disclosure based on public evaluation models or taxonomies.
+- Make sure that Environment Social and Governance (ESG) considerations are a part of investments’ firms’ duties towards their clients.
+Increase transparency by demanding ESG disclosure based on public evaluation models or taxonomies.

 - Lead by example, by making public and municipal investment and pension funds disinvest from harmful, speculative or unsustainable activities and invest in green and socially transformative projects.